Learn the Basics of MLA Committees

 Some committees require a combination of skills and knowledge not all members possess; it is sometimes necessary to recruit certain members with unique experience and expertise to serve on specific committees.

-- December to mid-January: applications reviewed and applicants recommended, based on member preferences, experience, and skills.
+- January: applications reviewed and applicants recommended, based on member preferences, experience, and skills.

-- Mid-January to February: MLA's president-elect reviews all recommendations, reconciles duplications, and makes final appointments.
+- January/February: MLA's president-elect reviews all recommendations, reconciles duplications, and makes final appointments.

 - March: Staff contacts tentative committee members with "willing to serve" agreements; appointees return agreements to MLA headquarters.